open-gpdb/gpdb/gpdb-doc/markdown/ref_guide/modules/adv_passwd_check.html.md

 ERROR:  Incorrect password format: lower-case character missing, upper-case character missing, special character missing (needs to be one listed in "<list-of-special-chars>")
 ```

+## <a id="topic_upgrade"></a>Upgrading the Module

+You may upgrade the module from a previous version by following the steps below.

+1. Check your existing version of the module by running `\dx` from your database.

+1. Verify that `advanced_password_check` is listed as one of the preloaded shared libraries by running the following command:

+    ```
+    gpconfig -s shared_preload_libraries
+    ```
+1. Update the extension from your database prompt.
+The following example upgrades to version 1.2:
+    ```
+    ALTER EXTENSION advanced_password_check UPDATE TO ‘1.2’;
+    ```

 ## <a id="topic_info"></a>Additional Module Documentation